To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 - Shortcut – Press F4

-The Stage tab has two main sections.
-Stage editor (top) is where the query is written.
-Stage data (bottom) is where the inputs and outputs are displayed in their respective panels, Stage Input and Stage Output.
+The Stage input/output tab (bottom) is where the inputs and outputs are displayed in their respective panels, Stage Input and Stage Output.

-Query Code translates aggregation queries – as they were last run in the Pipeline or Stage tabs – to JavaScript (Node.js), Java (2.x and 3.x driver API), Python, C#, PHP, Ruby, and the mongo shell language.
+The Query Code tab (bottom) translates aggregation queries – as they were last run – to JavaScript (Node.js), Java (2.x, 3.x, and 4.x driver API), Python, C#, PHP, Ruby, and the mongo shell language.

 Aggregation queries translated to the mongo shell language can be directly opened in a separate IntelliShell tab.